-If the need for temporary FAA flight control is needed; i.e., at a large incident with significant air traffic, a temporary tower or other temporary air traffic services may be requested via MNCC aviation dispatch.
-MNCC aviation dispatchers and MIFC aviation staff should use the agreement in Chapter IX as reference (see pages 28-39).
+If the need for temporary FAA flight control is needed; i.e., at a large incident with significant air traffic, a temporary tower or other temporary air traffic services will normally be requested via MNCC aviation dispatch.
+MNCC aviation dispatchers and MIFC aviation staff should use the agreement as reference (see pages 28-44).
 There is no current agreement with the State of MN or FAA currently in place for temporary towers.